-- 1. 2% De Minimis Rule.
-A private foundation will not be treated as having excess business holdings in any enterprise in which it, together with related foundations as described in the instructions for Form 990-PF (under the definition for "disqualified person" in the General Instructions) owns not more than 2% of the voting stock and not more than 2% in value of all outstanding shares of all classes of stock. - 2.
-Disposition of Excess Business Holdings Within 90 Days.
+2% De minimis rule.
+A private foundation will not be treated as having excess business holdings in any enterprise in which it, together with related foundations as described in the instructions for Form 990-PF (under the definition for "disqualified person" in the General Instructions) owns not more than 2% of the voting stock and not more than 2% in value of all outstanding shares of all classes of stock

+Disposition of excess business holdings within 90 days.
 Generally, when a private foundation acquires excess business holdings other than as a result of purchase by the foundation (such as an acquisition by a disqualified person), the foundation will not be taxed on those excess holdings if it disposes of enough of them so that it no longer has an excess.
 To avoid the tax, the disposition must take place within 90 days from the date the foundation knew, or had reason to know, of the event that caused it to have excess business holdings.
-That 90-day period will be extended to include the period during which Federal or state securities laws prevent the foundation from disposing of those excess business holdings.
-See Regulations section 53.4943-2(a). - 3.
-General Rules on the Permitted Holdings of a Private Foundation in a Business Enterprise.
+That 90-day period will be extended to include the period during which federal or state securities laws prevent the foundation from disposing of those excess business holdings.
+See Regulations section 53.4943-2(a).

+General rules on the permitted holdings of a private foundation in a business enterprise.
 No excess business holdings tax is imposed (a) if a private foundation and all disqualified persons together hold no more than 20% of the voting stock of a business enterprise or (b) on nonvoting stock, if all disqualified persons together do not own more than 20% of the voting stock of the business enterprise.

-If the private foundation and all disqualified persons together do not own more than 35% of the enterprise's voting stock, and effective control is in one or more persons who are not disqualified persons in connection with the for 20% wherever it appears in the preceding paragraph.
+If the private foundation and all disqualified persons together do not own more than 35% of the enterprise's voting stock, and effective control is in one or more persons who are not disqualified persons in connection with the foundation, then 35% may be substituted for 20% wherever it appears in the preceding paragraph.
 See sections 4943(c)(2) and 4943(c)(3).